microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether to follow symlinks while searching.
   "search.followSymlinks": true,

-  // Controls if the Search Viewlet should read or modify the shared find clipboard on macOS "search.globalFindClipboard": false,
+  // Controls if the search view should read or modify the shared find clipboard on macOS "search.globalFindClipboard": false,

   // Configure to include results from a global symbol search in the file results for Quick Open.